PriyaMulla/Carpool-Connect-VC/doc/use-cases/use-cases-brief.md

 #Use cases brief

-~~##Overall Passenger POV~~

-1. A student needs a ride going to a specific location
-2. They select the role of "Passenger"
-3. They input their location and time
-4. Select the desired driver and receives driver's contact info
-5. The driver and passenger agree to each other's conditions
-6. The student clicks confirm and reserves a spot
-7. The student changes the listing to "resolved"

-~~### Passenger v.
-Passenger match~~
-1. Student 1 finds that Student 2 going to the similar locations and time
-2. Student 1 receives Student 2's contact info and messages him
-3. They agree to travel together through an alternate solution
-4. They both change the states of their listings to "resolved"

-~~##Overall Driver POV~~
-1. A student wants to drive to a specific location
-2. They select the role of "Driver"
-3. They make a listing with the desired location, the desired time and how many people they are willing to take
-4. The Driver gets notified about a potential passenger through contact info
-5. The Driver messages the Passenger and agree to each other's conditions
-6. Their listing updates with the necessary steps~~

 ##Create an account  MAYBE FULLY DRESSED
 1. Click sign up button
 2. System sends user to Sign up page